Delaware Auto Insurance Guide: The Basics, Importance, Additional Coverage Options, and Factors Affecting Premiums

 - Claiming false or exaggerated sums for loss of earnings or medical expenses as a result of a road traffic accident

-Insurance fraud is a criminal offence and can result in imprisonment for up to two years and fines not exceeding $10,000.
+Insurance fraud is a criminal offense and can result in imprisonment for up to two years and fines not exceeding $10,000.

 Preferred Insurance Companies